microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 Doesn't it take a lot of data, and a lot of technical expertise, to implement humanlike AI?

-No. Fraw on the expertise of Microsoft Research.
+No. Draw on the expertise of Microsoft Research.
 Add capabilities with simple REST API calls.

 That's Azure Cognitive Services.